portons/xyte-mcp-alpha/README.md

 ## Logging and Monitoring

+The server emits structured JSON logs for all incoming requests, resource lookups and tool invocations.
+The helper `configure_logging()` function sets up logging on startup using the `XYTE_LOG_LEVEL` environment variable (default `INFO`).
+Supported levels are the standard Python log levels (`DEBUG`, `INFO`, `WARNING`, `ERROR`).

+Every log entry includes a `request_id` so you can trace a call across multiple actions.
+Logs are written to stderr and are also forwarded to any loaded plugins.

-Structured JSON logs are produced for every HTTP request and Xyte API call.
-Each log entry includes a unique `request_id` for easy tracing.
-Prometheus metrics are available at the `/metrics` endpoint, including latency histograms for tools, resources and underlying API calls.
+Prometheus metrics are exposed at the `/metrics` endpoint.
+These include request counts and latency histograms for tools, resources and underlying API calls.
+You can visualize them using Grafana (see `docs/grafana_dashboard.json` for an example dashboard).

 ## API Reference